The Pulse of K-Entertainment

 Why is Julie Deliquet important in French theatre right now?

-Festival materials note that Deliquet led Theatre Gerard Philipe from 2020 and took over Theatre national de la Colline in March 2026.
-That leadership move places her inside the top tier of current French theatre at the same moment Oiseau reaches Avignon.
+Festival and theatre materials note that Deliquet led Theatre Gerard Philipe from 2020 and took over Theatre national de la Colline in March 2026.
+That move places her in the top tier of current French theatre leadership at the same moment Oiseau reaches Avignon.

 Latest Articles